taiigarr/Fun-with-Strings/README.md

 # Fun-with-Strings

-MyString is a string manipulation program with basic string functions written in c
+Assignment2 is a string manipulation program with basic string functions written in c